Alfred E. Neuman

 Alfred E. Neuman is the fictitious mascot and cover boy of the American humor magazine Mad.
-The character's distinct smiling face, parted red hair, gap-tooth smile, freckles, protruding nose, and scrawny body, first emerged in U.S. iconography decades prior to his association with the magazine, appearing in late nineteenth-century advertisements for painless dentistry the origin of his "What, me worry?" motto.
-The magazine's editor Harvey Kurtzman claimed the character in 1954, and he was named "Alfred E. Neuman" by Mad's second editor, Al Feldstein, in 1956.
-Since his debut in Mad, Neuman's likeness has appeared on the cover of all but a handful of the magazine's over 550 issues.
-Rarely seen in profile, Neuman has almost always been recognizable in front view, silhouette, or directly from behind.
+The character's distinctive gap-toothed smiling face, freckles, red hair, protruding ears, and scrawny body date back to late 19th-century advertisements for painless dentistry, as does the origin of his "What, me worry?" motto.
+The magazine's founder and original editor, Harvey Kurtzman, began using the character in 1954.
+He was named "Alfred E. Neuman" (a name Kurtzman had previously used in an unconnected way) by Mad's second editor Al Feldstein in 1956.
+Neuman's likeness has appeared on all but a handful of the magazine's covers, over 550 issues.
+He has almost always been rendered in a front view but has occasionally been seen in silhouette, or directly from behind.